 In September 1952, James A. Notopoulos, professor of Classics at Trinity College, traveled to Greece with funding from the Guggenheim Foundation and the American Philosophical Society to make audio recordings of traditional Greek music and oral poetry.
 Inspired by Milman Parry and Albert Lord’s groundbreaking work in the southern Balkans, he hoped to conduct an analogous survey of oral composition techniques and heroic themes in modern Greek folk song as a basis for further comparative studies.
 From his base at the American School of Classical Studies in Athens, he embarked on numerous field trips until August 1953, recording singers, oral poets, instrumentalists, and storytellers in villages and towns across mainland Greece, the islands of Crete and Naxos, and Cyprus.
 In total, he gathered 645 discrete performances – roughly 90 hours of vocal and instrumental music – on 157 double-sided reel-to-reel tapes, nearly an hour of color and black and white films, and several hundred color photographs, all digitized and catalogued from 2013-2018.
 The Notopoulos Collection is remarkable for its breadth, as it spans a great many of the popular genres and regional styles of traditional and liturgical music in Greece; its depth, since Notopoulos recorded multiple variations of songs from various locales and sometimes different versions of a single composition from the same performer; and its excellent audio quality.
 The Collection is particularly notable for its wealth of songs that use centuries-old musical and poetic techniques to narrate recent occurrences such as the Italian invasion, Nazi occupation, and other events from World War II.
 The Notopoulos Collection stands as a sonic, and multimedia, testament to the diversity of oral music and poetry traditions in rural post-Civil War Greece, and a valuable resource for researchers and practitioners of Greek and other regional music and poetry traditions.

-Spreadsheets with detailed notes on the contents of the Notopoulos Collection is available as an .xlsx file here.
+A spreadsheet with detailed notes on the contents of the Notopoulos Collection can be downloaded here.

 A page containing links to audio files of performances can be accessed here.